dotnet/docs/docs/tutorials/getting-started-with-csharp/microservices.md

 * A wwwroot/web.config file.
 This contains basic configuration information.

 Now you can run the template generated application.
 That's done using a series of tools from the command line.
-The current version of ASP.NET uses two command line tools for building and running your applications: dnu and dnx.
-Dnu is the .NET Execution Environment Utility.
-Dnx is the .NET Execution Engine.
+The `dotnet` command runs the tools necessary for .NET development.
+Each verb executes a different command

-The first step is to restore all the dependencies using dnu:
+The first step is to restore all the dependencies:

-`dnu restore`
+`dotnet restore`

-Dnu restore uses the NuGet package manager to install all the necessary packages into the application directory.
+Dotnet restore uses the NuGet package manager to install all the necessary packages into the application directory.
 It also generates a project.json.lock file.
 This file contains information about each package that is referenced.
 After restoring all the dependencies, you build the application:

-`dnu build`
+`dotnet build`

-And once you build the application, you run it from the command line using dnx:
+And once you build the application, you run it from the command line:

-`dnx web`
+`dotnet run`

 The default configuration listens to http://localhost:5000.
 You can open a browser and navigate to that page and see a "Hello World!" message.